-The university may disclose a Loyola University student's education records, without consent, to officials of another postsecondary education institution in which the student has applied or seeks to enroll.
+Upon request, the university may disclose a Loyola University student's education records, without consent, to officials of another postsecondary education institution in which the student has applied or seeks to enroll, or is already enrolled, if the disclosure is for purposes of the student's enrollment or transfer.
 (Top)

-4. Loyola students have the right to refuse to permit the university to disclose "Directory Information."
+4. Loyola students have the right to refuse to permit Loyola University from disclosing "Directory Information."
 Directory Information is information contained in an education record that would not generally be considered harmful or an invasion of privacy if disclosed.
 Loyola has designated the following personally identifiable information as public (“directory”) information; the student's: